-$$u{i,t} = \lambda_t (1 + \sum_j \gamma_j x{j,it}) + \alpha_i + \varepsilon{i,t} \quad [2]$$ institutions, and the coefficients $\gamma_j$ capture this indirect effect of institutions on unemployment.
+$$u{i,t} = \lambda_t (1 + \sum_j \gamma_j x{j,it}) + \alpha_i + \varepsilon{i,t} \quad [2]$$ institutions, and the coefficients γ_j capture this indirect effect of institutions on unemployment.
 The model is estimated via non-linear least squares.

-In this model $u{i,i}$ is unemployment in country i at time t, $\alpha_i$ is the country effect for country i, $\lambda_i$ is the country-unvarying time effect for year t, and $x_j$ is the same set of labour market institutions considered in the linear models above.
+In this model $u{i,i}$ is unemployment in country i at time t, α_i is the country effect for country i, λ_i is the country-unvarying time effect for year t, and x_j is the same set of labour market institutions considered in the linear models above.
 The effects of common shocks depend on labour market

 Table 3 reports the results of this analysis.
 To ease the interpretation of the results, it needs to be noted that institutions in Blanchard and Wolfers's analysis are expressed as deviations from the sample means.
 In line with Baccaro and Rei (2007), the analysis presented here extends this formulation and considers annual data in both levels and deviations.
 Because the assumption of i.i.d. residuals is untenable (cf. Blanchard and Wolfers 2000, p.
 20), the models are estimated using Rogers robust standard errors.
 These correspond to White standard errors adjusted to account for the possible correlation within a cluster (i.e. country) and country-specific heteroskedasticity.
 When data are in levels the coefficients on the time dummies (not reported) indicate the impact of shocks on unemployment in a country in which all institutional variables are set to zero.
-In this case, the coefficients of the institutional variables capture the additional effect of shocks on unemployment when a given institution increases by one unit.
+In this case, the coefficients of the institution increases by one unit.
 When data are in deviations the coefficients of the time dummies capture the impact of shocks in a country where all institutions are at the sample mean, and the coefficients of institutions in this case reflect the additional effect of shocks when the given institution increases one unit above the sample mean.